The 8 Biggest Mistakes

 Ordering extra cheese is often a good idea since it is the world’s most popular additional pizza topping- people LOVE extra cheese!
 An extra layer of cheese also helps to keep pizza hotter and fresher longer- in the catering business this is referred to as “hold” time.
 Extra cheese is a good idea and usually at a pretty reasonable “up charge”.
 Don’t forget- it’s your party, Don’t forget about YOU- so order the pizza that you like best as well as pizzas that your guests will appreciate!!

-Adults usually really appreciate specialty pizzas- Super Supreme's and other stepped up pizzas are very popular and often cost just a little more- on our Classic Buy 1, Get 2 FREE Menu, Specialty pizzas are are your best choice for pizza.
+Adults usually really appreciate specialty pizzas- Super Supremes and other stepped up pizzas are very popular and often cost just a little more. , Specialty pizzas are often your best choice for pizza.
 We have an incredible 5 Cheese Pesto "The Elise" which is a Cheese Pizza lovers dream come true.
 The Tuscan Chicken has white pesto sauce, grilled chicken, green & black olives, red onions, and sliced roma tomatoes.
-For carnivores, our Meatfest has 4 meats and is a great choice.
+For carnivores, our Meatfest has 4 meats and is a great choice and many more.
+Please check out our menu online at www.eurekapizza.com

 Order your preferred crusts.
 Children seem to prefer hand tossed crust.
 Side items are another way to show your appreciation for your guests.
 Bread Sticks and Cheese Sticks are quite popular on individual orders and are certainly very popular for groups.
 Most pizzerias have a selection of soft drinks available.
 Eureka Pizza® offers ice-cold 2 liter bottles of popular soft drinks- making us 1 stop shopping- often the last thing you want to do on the day of your big event is to run around to different stores- so treat yourself to peace of mind and just order from your favorite pizza shop.